 The Bostonian

-Home » Blog » Haunted Places » The Haunted Bostonian Hotel
+Home » Blog » Haunted Places » The Haunted Bostonian Hotel in Boston

-The Haunted Bostonian Hotel
+The Haunted Bostonian Hotel in Boston

 You may think a location needs a lengthy history for its walls to whisper the stories of the dead.
 On the contrary, even the newest structures, under the right circumstances, can be infested by the otherworldly.
 Boston’s iconic haunted hotel, the Bostonian Hotel, may not be a product of the 21st century, but its roots aren’t that far removed.
 Built in 1982, the Bostonian was adorned in European-style architecture, lending to its antique and old-world appearance.
 While the Bostonian Hotel may not be old, the ground broken for its foundation and the buildings surrounding it are.
 The soil on which the Bostonian is tied dates back to a 17th-century region known as the Blackstone Block, an elusive piece of Boston’s history riddled with memories, many of which remain untold.
 It’s here, in the remaining buildings of the Blackstone Block, that you may find the answer to a question many guests likely have: